-Q&A from 'All Indiana Politics Special: The Governor’s Debate'
+Watch replay of 'All Indiana Politics Special: The Governor’s Debate'

 “All Indiana Politics Special: The Governor’s Debate” featured Republican Mike Braun, Democrat Jennifer McCormick, and Libertarian Donald Rainwater.

+Early voting will start Tuesday, and Election Day will be Nov.
+5.

 Here are the questions they were asked followed with their answers.
-Answers are paraphrased until in quotation marks.
+Answers are paraphrased unless they’re in quotation marks.

 Raise your hand if you support cutting or reducing Indiana’s property taxes as governor.